PRO202-Team-Gemini/Loading-Team-Gemini/README.md

 dotnet watch
 ```

-This will open swagger in your browser, this page shows the API's endpoints.
-You don't have to do anything there.
+This will migrate the database to the prosject and open Swagger in your browser.
+Swagger displays the API's endpoints.
+You don't have to do anything on that page.

 The project is now running locally on your computer.